Stone Designer Tutorial

-Texture Map – This is a JPG file that contains an image of the materials texture.
+The ‘Texture’ is a JPG file that contains an image of the material texture.
 Some CAD rendering systems refer to these as color maps.
 This is the most common resource that is download since it can also be used in client presentations.

 The other CAD resources may or may not be of interest to you depending on your particular CAD and rendering software.